chenhebuaa/auto-build/README.md

-# auto-build
+# tutorial-autobuild-myhello
-Including some tests for alauda cloud
+This is a repo for tutorial chapter: autobuild